ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 NADA stores the data and the related data dictionary in a mongoDB database (an open source software).
 To make use of the data API solution, mongoDB must have been installed on your server.
 See the Installation Guide for more information.

 Publishing data in mongoDB and making them accessible via API is a simple process that consists of:
 - Preparing your data: data must be stored in a CSV file (or a zipped CSV file) and organized in a *long format*.
+The content of this CSV file will be a "table" in mongoDB.
-- The CSV (or zip) file is published in the NADA mongoDB database using the NADAR package (for R users) or the PyNADA library (for Python users).
+- The CSV (or zip) file is published in a mongoDB database using the NADAR package (for R users) or the PyNADA library (for Python users).
+A name will have to be given to the database.
+A database can contain multiple tables.
 There is currently no option to publish data to mongoDB using the NADA web interface.
 - A data dictionary is created (in R or Python) and published together with the data.
 - The data is then accessible via API.